GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Bard.md

 You gain training in two weapons of your choice.

 ### 6) Useful Tidbit
-You may expend the use of your Random Piece of Information to benefit a creature within 2 yards if it is attempting to make an appropriate check/save.
+You may expend the use of your Random Piece of Information to benefit a creature within 2 yards if it is attempting to make an appropriate check/save pertaining to your chosen subject.

 ### 6) Myth Speaking
 Your knowledge of obscure myths and legends is so powerful, that you may choose to use an action or forfeit your movement during a movement phase.
 If you do, you may maintain concentration on a chant, speech, or song (your choice of format).
 The creature must be able to hear and understand your performance to be affected.
-An affected creature which has heard the performance for at least two whole rounds gains the benefit of your Odd feature.
+An affected creature which has heard the performance for at least two whole rounds gains the benefit of your Odd feature so long as they hear it and for a number of rounds after equal to your heroism.
 Additionally, when such an affected creature would be affected by the attack of a wand or staff, you may expend the use of your Random Piece of Knowledge to apply disadvantage to that attack.
 Furthermore, if a creature affected by your performance attempts an attack against a legendary creature or a creature of a type included in your Odd feature- you may expend the use of your Random Piece of Knowledge to grant advantage on that attack.